eioo/tgbotti/README.md

 ## Commands

-Commands are found in `src/commands` and it's subdirectories.
+- Entrypoint for each command is `src/commands/<commandName>/index.ts`.

-Every command should have `load()` function defined and exported.
+- Every command should have `load()` function defined and exported.

-Here is example command:
+Example command:

 ```ts
 import { bot } from '../../bot';